jvishnefske/ailuropoda/README.md

 ---

+## 💡 Development & Testing Insights

+### Python Environment and Project Configuration

+`Ailuropoda` follows modern Python packaging and dependency management best practices, leveraging `uv` and `pyproject.toml`.

+*   **`pyproject.toml` (PEP 621)**: This file serves as the single source of truth for project metadata, dependencies, and build system configuration.
+It adheres to PEP 621, making the project easily discoverable and installable by tools like `pip`, `uv`, or `rye`.
+*   **`uv` for Virtual Environments**: `uv` is used for fast dependency resolution and virtual environment management.
+Commands like `uv sync` ensure all project dependencies (and development dependencies with `--dev`) are installed into an isolated virtual environment.
+*   **Running Scripts**: Always use `uv run python <script_path>` (or `uv run <module_name>`) to execute project scripts.
+This automatically activates the virtual environment and ensures the correct Python interpreter and installed packages are used.
+This approach eliminates the need for manual `source .venv/bin/activate` or manipulating the `PATH` environment variable, promoting a cleaner and more reliable development workflow.

+### C/C++ Integration Testing with Pytest

+The project includes robust integration tests (`tests/integration/test_full_pipeline.py`) to ensure the entire code generation, compilation, and execution pipeline works as expected.

+*   **Pytest Fixtures**: Pytest fixtures are extensively used to set up and tear down the testing environment:
+    *   `tmp_path`: Provides a unique, temporary directory for each test, ensuring isolation and preventing test interference.
+All generated files (C code, build artifacts) are placed here.
+    *   `tinycbor_install_path`: This fixture handles the compilation and installation of the `TinyCBOR` C library, which `Ailuropoda`'s generated code depends on.
+It ensures `TinyCBOR` is available in a known location for subsequent compilation steps.
+    *   `setup_test_environment`: This orchestrates the core integration steps:
+        1. It calls `ailuropoda.cbor_codegen.generate_cbor_code` to generate the `cbor_generated.h`, `cbor_generated.c`, and `CMakeLists.txt` files into the `tmp_path`.
+        2. It then uses `subprocess` to invoke `cmake` and `make` within the generated directory to compile the generated C code, linking it against the `TinyCBOR` library.
+        3. Finally, it compiles a simple C test harness (e.g., `c_test_harness_simple_data.c.jinja`) that uses the generated CBOR functions, creating an executable binary.
+*   **`subprocess` Module**: Python's `subprocess` module is used to execute external commands, such as `cmake`, `make`, and the compiled C test binaries.
+This allows the Python tests to drive the C build and execution process.
+*   **Verification**: After execution, the tests can read the output of the C binary (e.g., serialized CBOR data, deserialized values) and compare it against expected results, ensuring correctness of the generated code.

+This setup provides a comprehensive way to validate `Ailuropoda`'s output and its compatibility with the target C environment.

+---

 ## 🤝 Contributing

 We welcome contributions!
 Feel free to open issues or pull requests on our GitHub repository: [jvishnefske/Ailuropoda](https://github.com/jvishnefske/Ailuropoda)